JonahZeng/IIViewer/README.md

 cmake .. -DCMAKE_PREFIX_PATH=YOUR_QT_INSTALL_DIR
 cmake --build . --config Release
 ```
+don't forget copy `libssl-3-x64.dll` and `libcrypto-3-x64.dll` to `bin/[Release|Debug]` when cmake build it finished, as you see, we enable openssl with option `-openssl-runtime` when configure/build Qt.

 ### linux(amd64)
 only tested it on ubuntu 20.04(cmake 3.16, Qt5.12.8, gcc 9.4.0), here are the steps: